Thanks to the Marvel Cinematic Universe, Marvel had a particularly awesome 2018. If you want more, though, then you need to dive into the comics!

 Looking back, 2018 was a good year for Marvel.
-There was big screen success with things like The Avengers: Infinity War, but that movie was very serious.
+There was a big-screen success with things like The Avengers: Infinity War, but that movie was very serious.
 Sometimes, we just prefer something a little lighter.

 And that’s what makes The Unbeatable Squirrel Girl one of the best Marvel comics of 2018 as well as one of the best Marvel comics for beginners.
 Written by Ryan North and illustrated by Erica Henderson, this comic combines off-kilter art with absolutely hilarious writing.
 From the word balloons to the pop-up commentary, each page will leave you with an absolutely huge grin.

 Impossible curves.
 Impossible shots.
 Impossible targets.
 Marvel’s #1 soldier of fortune is back in an explosive new ongoing series!
 The product of a failed super-soldier program, Neena Thurman always made her own luck as the sharpshooting mercenary known as Domino… but what happens when her own powers betray her?
 The hunter becomes the hunted as every mercenary in the game smells blood in the water!
 Plus: A pair of beloved Marvel characters return!

 Domino is a character that had a pretty fantastic 2018.
 While she was a Marvel fan-favorite character for years, her prominent appearance in Deadpool 2 helped bring her to the masses.
 And just as she became more popular than ever, she ended up headlining one of the best Marvel comic series of the year!

 Drawn by David Baldeon and written by the iconic author Gail Simone, this Domino solo series combines equal parts quirkiness and unforgettable action.
 And for longtime fans, it’s cool to focus on just Domino instead of her being shoved into yet another ensemble cast or friendly sidekick role.